Polynomial kernels for edge modification problems towards block and strictly chordal graphs: Preliminaries

 \begin{definition}[Critical clique graph] Let $G = (V,E)$ be a graph.
 The \emph{critical clique graph} of $G$ is the graph $\C(G) = (\mathcal{K}(G), E_\mathcal{C})$ with $E_\mathcal{C} = \{KK'\;|\;\forall u\in K, \forall v\in K', uv \in E\}$. \end{definition}

 \paragraph{Block and strictly chordal graphs} Block graphs are graphs in which every biconnected component is a clique.
-They can also be characterized as chordal graphs that do not contain diamonds as induced subgraph~\cite{BM86} (see Figure~\ref{fig:obs}).
+They can also be characterized as chordal graphs that do not contain diamonds as induced subgraph~\cite{BM86} (see \cref{fig:obs}).
 A natural generalization of block graphs are \bdsc\ graphs, also known as block duplicate graphs, that are obtained from block graphs by adding true twins~\cite{Kennedy05,KLY06,GP02}.
+Note that by definition the critical clique graph $\C (G)$ is a block graph.